linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 #### Getting the Hadoop Plugin

-The Hadoop Plugin is now published on [plugins.gradle.org] (https://plugins.gradle.org/plugin/com.linkedin.gradle.hadoop.HadoopPlugin).
+The Hadoop Plugin is now published at [plugins.gradle.org] (https://plugins.gradle.org/plugin/com.linkedin.gradle.hadoop.HadoopPlugin).
 Click on the link for a short snippet to add to your `build.gradle` file to start using the Hadoop Plugin.